 Under the Freedom of Information Act 2000, our trust is required to explain how we make information about our organisation available to the public: this document explains how we do this, and is reviewed annually.
 It has been updated in January 2018 in order to ensure compliance with the GDPR (General Data Protection Regulations), which come into force in May 2018.
 We have also added our Data Protection Policy and Principles to this document, which has subsequently been further reviewed in November 2019.

 This document describes in detail (a) the information that we make available, (b) where it can be found/how it can be requested and (c) any applicable charges.
-It is reviewed annually, and has been updated in January 2018 in preparation for compliance with the GDPR - General Data Protection Regulations.
+It is reviewed annually, and was last updated in November 2020.